 The vote by the Executive to suspend the Member shall be by secret ballot and passed by a simple majority

 The Executive shall inform the Member by written notice of the reason for suspension.
-A registered letter to the last address on the Association’s membership list shall be sent within seven (7) days of the vote
+A registered letter to the last address on the Association’s Membership list shall be sent within seven (7) days of the vote

-The member may appeal the decision to the Board within seven (7) days of receipt of written notice
+The Member may appeal the decision to the Board within seven (7) days of receipt of written notice

 The Member shall not receive a refund of fees during a period of suspension nor have any voting rights in the Association during the period of suspension.